-The first choice, is more straightforward in design; it uses a single layer for extra work, keeps the client neat and clean, includes many original libraries when implemented, and is usually run on independent servers.
-It also brings more complexity to system developers to maintain extra servers and their proper functioning.
-The second choice, on the other hand, benefits developers by providing them a unique tool; this approach also reduces security risk because developers do not need to put their secret keys on the proxy.
-It however also leads to other challenges on how to design and implement such systems; e.g., how multiple clients can coordinate with each other without extra servers.
-Furthermore, the client library must be efficient and resource saving because it needs to be run along with application codes.
+The first choice is more straightforward in design; it uses a single layer for extra 608 work, keeps the client neat and clean, includes many original libraries when imple-609 mented, and is usually run on independent servers.
+It also brings more complexity to 610 system developers to maintain extra servers and their proper functioning.
+The second 611 choice, on the other hand, benefits developers by providing them a unique tool; this 612 approach also reduces security risk because developers do not need to put their secret 613 keys on the proxy.
+It however also leads to other challenges on how to design and 614 implement such systems; e.g., how multiple clients can coordinate with each other 615 without extra servers.
+Furthermore, the client library must be efficient and resource 616 saving because it needs to be run along with application codes.
+617

-In the design of μ LibCloud, we chose to practice the second option so that it has less burden on application developers.
+In the design of $\mu$ LibCloud, we chose to practice the second option so that it will have lesser of a burden on application developers.
 We also assume that consumers who choose to use cloud storage rather than to build their own infrastructure would not want to set up another server to make everything work.
-Figure 10 shows the basic architecture of μ LibCloud with a single client; this figure also shows how μ LibCloud serves upperlevel users, while hiding most of development complexities of such systems.
+Figure 10 shows the basic architecture of $\mu$ LibCloud with a single client; this figure also shows how $\mu$ LibCloud serves upper-level users, while hiding most of development complexities of such systems.